Web Update Wizard - FAQ

 Top

-Q. Some of my users are getting an error code 12152 from the Web Update Wizard and the updates fail.
+Q. Some of my users are getting an error code 12152 from the Software Update Wizard and the updates fail.
 What is error code 12152?

 The most likely cause is using Windows Integrated Authentication (formerly known as 'NTLM') to store your update scripts or update files on your server behind a password protected folder.